 - Mow your lawn correctly – keep your mower blades sharp and your grass high (3.5”).
 If your lawn is already affected with red thread, when you mow we suggest you collect the clippings and dispose of them away from your turf to prevent spreading.

 - NEVER WATER AT NIGHT! – this makes your lawn a breeding ground for disease as water will sit too long on the soil line.
 Please take rainfall into consideration, 1-2” of water a week is all your lawn needs!
-CLICK HERE for more information on proper watering techniques.
+Learn more about proper watering techniques.

 - Thatch – heavy thatch layers and/or compacted soil are one of the contributing factors for any disease in the lawn.
 If your lawn hasn’t been aerated in a while or is showing red thread or other disease it is time to consider aeration to help reduce thatch and soil compaction and promote a thick healthy turf.
-CLICK HERE for more on aeration or HERE to order aeration this fall!
+Learn more about aeration or order aeration this fall!

 Treatment – Good news!!!
 Red Thread is a disease that does not need a fungicide in order to be corrected.
 Red thread is largely cosmetic and your turf will recover.
 This disease shows up in lawns during the spring and early summer due to weather conditions.
 By following the tips for prevention above, it will also help take care of any red thread that is currently in the lawn.
 The diseased parts of the plant will grow out on its own and be removed completely as you mow.
 To speed the process of elimination, make sure you are on a regular application schedule for fertilizing treatments.
 For lawns with a history of red thread, make sure that you get your fertilizer treatments in the early and mid spring and consider aeration every year to improve the health of your lawn.

 Find out the diseases that most commonly plague lawns in this region and how you can prevent them from affecting your property.